bjbeasley/bjbeasley.github.io/index.md

 Since graduating from Southampton, I've been working at [Second Impact Games](https://www.secondimpactgames.com/) on the upcoming Super Crazy Rhythm Castle [(trailer)](https://www.youtube.com/watch?v=fiNxs6CEwQ0).
 A twist on rhythm games that mixes in character-based co-op adventuring for chaotically fun results.

 It's a small team, so I've had the opportunity to contribute in a wide variety of ways:
-* Gameplay programming - working with the art team to realize some very fun and unconventional level designs (including the game's grand finale!)
+* Gameplay programming - working with the art team to realize some very fun and unconventional level designs (including the game's finale!)
-  * Finding the answers to important questions like "How many chilli pepper-filled explosives should a dancing fish drop?"
+  * Finding the answers to important questions like "How much gravy-filled artillery does it take to captivate a meat-based crowd?"
 * Designing, implementing and/or optimising of several of the game's core systems - including plenty of work on network synchronisation for the game's online multiplayer
 * Significant contributions to the cross-platform release of the game
   * Implementing the vast majority of Xbox One/Series specific support